About

 Technical advisor

-One day it dawned on me that I could try to combine my professional role as an “ethical hacker” with my long-held but extracurricular interest in creative writing.
+One day it dawned on me that I could try to combine my professional role in computer security with my long-held but extracurricular interest in creative writing.
 Having extensive experience of communicating complex topics at a high level, a keen eye for detail and a writer’s sensitivity to the needs of driving a plot, I put finger to keyboard with the aim of advising writers on the subject of computer security and other dark arts.

 In this capacity I can give an appraisal of the technical accuracy of anything from a loose plot to a full manuscript over a number of disciplines.
 I can make suggestions as to how keep the plot devices doing their job but in a way that feels authentic.
 Obviously it’s your call how much rewriting you do – my only aim is to help you make informed decisions.

-Take a look at the Testimonials page for some nice things that people have said about work I’ve done in the past.
+Take a look at my Testimonials page for some nice things people have said about the work I’ve done in the past.

-The aim of this site – as well as my Twitter feed @MrJeromeSmith – is to both inspire and inform writers with interesting content in subjects that might otherwise seem esoteric and inaccessible.
+The aim of this site is to both inspire and inform writers with interesting content in subjects that might otherwise seem esoteric and inaccessible.

 A brief history of me

-I currently work full-time as a penetration tester aka white hat hacker aka ethical hacker – choose your favourite – but I have always had a passion for writing.
+I have always had a passion for writing.
 The rejection that a friend and I received from Amblin Entertainment in response to the 8-page screenplay we sent when we were 9 didn’t put me off.
-Later I messed about on stage with the Footlights Dramatic Club, touring as a writer/performer with the 1997 national show, instead of studying science.
+At university I messed about on stage with the Footlights Dramatic Club, touring as a writer/performer with the 1997 national show, instead of studying science.
 My first job was at a training company as a scriptwriter, taking dry technical topics and turning them into multimedia learning packages.
 One of the products I wrote won Bronze at the International Visual Communication Association (now EVCOM) awards.
 I then hid in central government for a number of years, where I fell into computer security.
-In 2008 I joined a small company where I wrote and taught courses on “ethical hacking” popular with private companies and public agencies alike.
-I currently work as a senior security consultant for a major firm in the industry.
-I held a qualification for practical security testing recognised by the UK government until November 2018 (voluntarily letting it lapse!).
+In 2008 I joined a small company where I wrote and taught courses on hacking, popular with private companies and public agencies alike.
+I spent many years working as a ‘penetration tester’ (aka ‘white hat hacker’ aka ‘ethical hacker’), holding for a time a qualification for security testing recognised by the UK government.
 I have spoken at conferences and had whitepapers published on various topics.
 This geek streak is reserved for my technical blog at exploresecurity.com and Twitter feed @exploresecurity.
+I currently work full-time as a senior security engineer for Databricks, a large data and AI company.

 Contact me